kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

      you can manage this at the file system level.
 In-process DBMSs persist the databases as files on disk.
      If you don't want user Alice to read or write to a database, you can set the file system permissions on those database files or directory to limit any process that Alice runs to not read or write to those files.
-     If your databases are stored on the cloud, say in S3 buckets, then you can use the cloud provider's IAM permissions to manage necessary access permissions.
+     If your databases are stored in the cloud, say in S3 buckets, then you can use the cloud provider's IAM permissions to manage necessary access permissions.
 2. **Versatility in application architectures**: In-process DBMSs can be deployed pretty much anywhere.
 You can put them into your Python scripts, into your [AWS lambda functions](https://aws.amazon.com/lambda/), your iPhone and Android phones,